dobkeratops/compiler/README.md

 Other C++ flaws are acceptable due to its evolutionary path and need to represent low level code.

 Rust on the other hand is too restrictive; in particular I want to be able to think primarily in Functions & Structs - not classes,traits, or hierachical modules.
 Rust Traits are good but I'd prefer them optional & duck-typed.
+Rusts philosophy edges toward verbosity,'costs must be explicit' -IMO costs should be deterministic sure, but typing more for slow code doesn't make it faster- it wastes time on setup,tools,tests..
+What is important is expressivity, ability to write optimal code more elegantly.

 So somewhere between the two is my perfect language.

 This is probably all way beyond a 1man project but I'll see how far I can get.
 Perhaps I can just experiment and converge on whatever mainstream option is closest.